SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Experiments

-\paragraph{Additional experiments.} We conduct additional experiments to further investigate the inner working of our SeedGNN (please refer to Appendix \ref{app:innerworing} for details).
-First, to verify the effectiveness of our design choices for SeedGNN, we compare the performance of different architectural designs.
+\paragraph{Additional experiments to study the complexity and inner working of our SeedGNN.} In \prettyref{app:scalable}, we show that the runtime of our SeedGNN is comparable to other GNN-based algorithms.
+In \prettyref{app:innerworking}, we investigate the inner working of our SeedGNN.
+First, we verify the effectiveness of our design choices for SeedGNN by comparing the performance of different architectural designs.
 Then, we investigate which sets of samples need to be included in our training set to obtain an effective trained model.
-Finally we study the matching process of SeedGNN for different types of graphs.
-The results demonstrate that SeedGNN not only adaptively chooses the appropriate features for different graphs, but also learns effective ways to use witness information.
+Finally, we study the matching process of SeedGNN for different types of graphs.
+The results verify that SeedGNN chooses the appropriate features for different graphs based on the confidence levels of new seeds as illustrated in~\prettyref{fig:layerwise-feature}.